ccl2of4/Spin-Counter-API/README.md

 # Spin-Counter-API
-API and database schema for Spin Counter used on server
+API, database schema, and website for Spin Counter